-- 6. Other Topics: The PMP focuses on several topics that while they may be related to parks, deviate from the primary purpose of a parks master plan.
+- 10. Other Topics: The PMP focuses on several topics that while they may be related to parks, deviate from the primary purpose of a parks master plan.
 Identification of other issues from public input is fine in the context that those issues should be addressed via other plans, regulations, or by other city action.
 The PMP appears to spend more effort on these issues detracting from the primary purpose of the plan.
 Noted sections/topics of this nature in the PMP include: - a.
 Architectural Design Standards Other than for consistency for benches, equipment, or signage, the PMP should not include any discussion of architectural standards.
 The PMP should focus on the topic intended which is parks and not get bogged down in other topics that are covered by other plans/regulations.
 Particularly when these topics are already covered by the comprehensive plan and land development regulations.
 Page 70 of the report is an example of getting outside of what the scope of a parks master plan should be. - b.
 Trails and Bikeways The topic of trails and bikeways blurs the line between being a park issue or a transportation issue.
 Certainly internal to parks, the topic is relative and for connectivity it has merit for general discussion.
 The PMP would be more productive and useful if more discussion/detail was provided on enhancement/development of internal trails and bikeways of existing facilities providing general input for the comprehensive plan to deal with connectivity and mobility issues city wide. - c.
 Natural Areas and Habitat This issue is directly related to the comprehensive plan and there has already been much input and discussion for this topic.
-This topic blurs the line between is it a park or is it a conservation area which is a significant discussion ongoing in the development of the comprehensive plan update.
-Comments in the PMP on this topic would be premature at this point. - 7.
-Page 13 of the PMP should remove the discussion of ethnicity and race as this discussion is inappropriate.
-A more appropriate approach to determining the type of facility needs would be to rely on public input to determine the specific needs for types of facilities.
-It is understood this may be an industry standard approach but one could easily interpret the information to be insensitive. - 8.
-Page 99 of the report provides a table detailing the 'Order of Magnitude' which lists tasks and projects with a nominal (low, medium and high) cost range.
-The value of this master plan would be greatly enhanced if there was at least some minimal indication of priority to the projects/task.
-Further, for consistency and to ensure access to funding opportunities, capacity related projects should be prioritized and indicated for inclusion into the comprehensive plan Capital Improvement Schedule (CIS).
+This topic blurs the line between what is a park and what is a conservation area, which is a significant discussion ongoing in the development of the comprehensive plan update.
+Comments in the PMP on this topic would be premature at this point.